joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/turn_on_off.md

 ### Turn off for a group

-::Tabs

-:::TabTitle In 17.4 and later

-In GitLab 17.4 and later, follow these instructions to turn off GitLab Duo for a group and its subgroups and projects.
+You can turn off GitLab Duo for a group.

 Prerequisites:

-- You must have the Owner role for the group.
+- You must have the Owner role for the group or project.

 To turn off GitLab Duo for a group:

-1. On the left sidebar, select **Search or go to** and find your group.
-1. Select **Settings > General**.
-1. Expand **GitLab Duo features**.
-1. Choose an option:
-   - To turn off GitLab Duo for the group, but let other groups or projects turn it on, select **Off by default**.
-   - To turn off GitLab Duo for the group, and to prevent other groups or projects from turning it on, select **Never on**.
-1. Select **Save changes**.

-:::TabTitle In 17.3 and earlier

-In GitLab 17.3 and earlier, follow these instructions to turn off GitLab Duo for a group and its subgroups and projects.

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > General**.